Rocket-007/Rocket-007.github.io/index.md

 So we started learning python in second semester of 100 level(Jan, 2021) and thats actually
 when i started putting more into using python programing language,
-and here are some of what i have to show off
+and here are some of my projects

 ---
 [First year College Class Projects(2021)](/sample_page)